Fideliyke/Fideliyke.github.io/project.md

 		<div class="content">
 			<div class="inner">
 				<header class="major">
-					<h3>The stability of grid systems prediction</h3>
+					<h3>The Stability of Grid Systems Prediction</h3>
 				</header>
-				<p>Electrical grids require a balance between electricity supply and demand in order to be stable.
-Conventional systems achieve this balance through demand-driven electricity production.
-For future grids with a high share of inflexible (i.e., renewable) energy sources, the concept of demand response is a promising solution.
-This implies changes in electricity consumption in relation to electricity price changes.
-In this work, we’ll build a binary classification model to predict if a grid is stable or unstable using the UCI Electrical Grid Stability Simulated dataset.</p>
+				<p>Maintaining stability in electrical grids entails achieving equilibrium between electricity supply and demand.
+Traditional systems have relied on demand-driven electricity production to maintain this equilibrium.
+However, with the increasing integration of inflexible, renewable energy sources in future grids, the paradigm shifts toward adopting demand response mechanisms.
+By developing these predictive models, the aim was to discern and predict whether a grid system would remain stable or become unstable under varying conditions.
+This work holds significant importance in paving the way for proactive measures in managing the stability of grids amidst evolving energy landscapes.</p>
 				<ul class="actions">
 					<li><a href="https://github.com/Fideliyke/STABILITY-OF-THE-GRID-SYSTEM" class="button">Learn more</a></li>
 				</ul>